jl1/gobabslate/README.md

 Gobabslate
 ==========

-Load translations from Google Translate API into babel messages.po files.
+Load translations from Google Translate API into babel messages.po files for use with Flask and Flask-Babel.